Waldeck Castle (Hunsrück)

-Waldeck Castle within the limits of the village of Dorweiler in Dommershausen in the Rhein-Hunsrück-Kreis (district) in Rhineland-Palatinate was the main seat of the Hunsrück family of Boos.
+Waldeck Castle is a mediaeval castle ruin overlooking the Baybach valley in Dorweiler village, Rhineland-Palatinate.
+The site was the main seat of the Hunsrück family of Boos.

-The ruin lies high above the Baybach valley.
-William I of Heinzenberg built the fortress in 1150 and, in so doing, established the "Boos-Waldeck" family which was later to become widespread.
+William I of Heinzenberg built the fortress in 1150 and established the "Boos-Waldeck" family.

-The mediaeval castle endured several wars, and was partially destroyed by the French in 1689 during the course of the Nine Years' War, known in Germany as the War of the Palatine Succession (Pfälzischer Erbfolgekrieg).
+The castle endured several wars, and was partially destroyed in 1689 by French forces during the Nine Years' War.

-The castle was used until 1833 when the family of Boos von Waldeck sold its holdings in the Rhineland.
+The castle was used until 1833 when the Boos von Waldeck family sold its holdings in the Rhineland.

 Historical background

-The first documentary mention of a castle in the vicinity of today's ruins dates to the year 1243.
-In that document, the knights – Heribert, Udo (Rudolf) and Winand (surnames Boos von Waldeck, Boose of Walthecce) – gave their castle Elector of Cologne, Konrad von Hochstaden, who in turn enfeoffed them.
-Around 1250, Rudolf (Udo) Boos von Waldeck built the lower bailey and both wards are mentioned in a document in 1285.
+The first documentation of a castle in the ruins' vicinity dates to 1243, when knights – Heribert, Udo (Rudolf), and Winand (surnames Boos von Waldeck, Boose of Walthecce) – gave their castle to Elector of Cologne, Konrad von Hochstaden, who in turn enfeoffed them.
+Rudolf's ~1250 construction of the lower bailey and both wards are mentioned in a document in 1285.

-The archbishop authorized the family to act as landlords of the area, through commercial contracts with Cologne, thus establishing the aristocratic line of the family that endured until 1833.
+The archbishop authorized the family to act as landlords of the area, through commercial contracts with Cologne, establishing the aristocratic line of the family that endured until 1833.
 This main seat would be the central administration of mills, offices, and the residence for barons, counts, and noble visitors during the summer.
 Political connections through deals, commerce and military control against the French guaranteed almost six hundred years of influence.

 The surname Boos is related to ancient mediaeval German words meaning "lead", "nobleman", or "angry", possibly used to indicate the residents of the castle, hence the name variation "Castle of Boos-Waldeck" seen in some documents.
 In French it is cited as the castle of "Bois Walthecce" or "Boosse de Walthecce".

 Below, nearer the valley, the lower bailey was established, possibly to enclose the houses of the joint owners of the castle.
 It is possible that the lower ward had been built around 1250 by the aforesaid Rudolf (Udo).
 Some documents mention both wards of the castle in 1285.
 The remnants of the lower bailey were only rediscovered and identified as such in recent years when the land was prospected.

 With the new building of the comital-Palatine tower, the castle now consisted of three parts: a new tower that had been built over the previous two wards (today the so-called upper bailey) and two lower baileys: the old upper (now lower bailey) and the old lower bailey.